paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

 ## About

 This action will perform kubernetes cluster deployment in AWS account using Terraform using secrets in Hashicorp Vault.
+Supports cloning of the terraform modules in the remote repositories

 ## Limitation
 This action works only on a Pull Request.